harness/developer-hub/docs/platform/governance/audit-trail/audit-trail.md

 In Harness, go to **Account Settings**, and then select **Audit Trail**.

-The **Audit Trail** page appears, displaying a record for each event that changed the setup of your Harness account, Modules, or Harness entities.
-By default, Harness shows the Audit logs for the previous 7 days.
+The **Audit Trail** page opens, displaying a record for each event that changed the setup of your Harness account, modules, or Harness entities.
+By default, Harness shows audit logs for the previous 7 days.

 ![](../../governance/audit-trail/static/audit-trail-00.png)